 These trends make this an opportune time to produce a bold, forward-looking transportation plan to guide investment policy and performance goals that will be proactive to the dynamic change on the horizon.

-The study will provide an implementation plan that aligns future needs and opportunities with infrastructure recommendations and transportation policies.
+The study provides an implementation plan that aligns future needs and opportunities with infrastructure recommendations and transportation policies.